Are grants for minority business owners in jeopardy?

 With heavy-hitter investors and partners, including Mastercard, Bank of America, PayPal and JPMorgan Chase & Co., the Fearless Fund supports Women of Color and Hispanic Heritage Month grants.
 It also invests in early-stage, high-growth companies nationwide through its Fearless Pitch Contest.

-Why is the Fearless Fund Being Sued?
+Why was the Fearless Fund sued?

-According to The Washington Post, the American Alliance for Equal Rights (AAER), led by Edward Blum, filed a lawsuit with the U.S. District Court in Atlanta against the Fearless Fund in August.
+According to The Washington Post, the American Alliance for Equal Rights (AAER), led by Edward Blum, filed a lawsuit with the U.S. District Court in Atlanta against the Fearless Fund in August 2023.

 Blum, who spearheaded the overturning of affirmative action in higher education, alleges the Fearless Fund engages in racial discrimination by limiting its Fearless Strivers Grant Contest to Black women entrepreneurs.
 The lawsuit cites explicitly a violation of Section 1981 of the 1866 Civil Rights Act, which makes it illegal to consider race when making or enforcing private contracts.